yyu233/StudyNote/Linux/Makefile.md

 ```

 If ``` .SECONDEXPANSION ``` is defined, then between 1st phase and 2nd phase, variables defined under ``` .SECONDEXPANSION ``` will be expanded second time. $$ is escaped variable.
 1st time expansion, TWOVAR is not recognized as variable until 2nd time.

+### Pattern Rules ###
+The target of a pattern rule contains the character '%' which can match any nonempty **substring** .
+'%' in a prerequisite of a pattern rule stands for the same stem that was matched by the '%' in the target.
+A pattern rule need not habe any prerequisites that contain'%', or any prerequisites at all.